noahpierau/bookofyo/README.md

 - **Read the Book** - Get acquainted with the ideas, discuss them with others in the community, do your best to understand the meaning behind the words.
 - **Write a Proposal** - If after carefully considering what is written here, you believe you have insight into how to improve the Book so that it expresses something more consistent with your personal experience of the world, then the next step is to draft a proposal.
 Delineate, in writing, your recommended changes, along with your reasoning.
 - **Propose the Proposal** - Submit the proposal to all Book Yoans for consideration.
-Currently this is done by posting comments to an email list at consensus@yoism.org.
 Book Yoans are members of the Yoan community who have expressed a serious committment to working on and improving the Book of Yo so that it more acurately and completely approaches truth.
 - **Voicing Objections** - Problems with the proposed changes are articulated.
 The criteria for judging the quality of a proposal is based on the question “Does this make sense to me?”
 - **Working for Consensus** - If disagreement about the proposal persists, those who continue to object have the responsibility of working with you to create a revision that satisifies all those concerned.